RuthAngus/kepler_kinematics/README.md

 For many stars, follow instructions for running on the cluster below.

 * ssh into cluster and navigate to aviary_tests/aviary.
+* The file containing vx, vy, vz and distance that you want to use to construct a prior should be in aviary_tests/aviary/aviary and should be called by pym3_
 * Create a new run_.py file and a new pymc3_multi_star.py or edit the get_velocities_general.py.
+* Create a new run_.py file and run_.sh file.
 * Change the upper and lower indices in the run file, depending on how many stars you want to run on.
 * Change the directory and data file in code/get_velocities_general.py